michaelj-github/art_explorer/README.md

 - View the collections shared by other art lovers
 - Remove art from your collection if you want

+### Notes

-Is is necessary to create an account to use the app but only a username, first name, and last name are required, no API key is needed
+- It is necessary to create an account to use the app but only a username, first name, and last name are required, no API key is needed
+- No password reset feature is included.
+A user can change their password but forgotten passwords must be reset by a db admin

 ### Tech Stack Used